95% of NJ towns surveyed breaking law on sick, vacation time payouts

 While 95% of 60 municipalities surveyed by the state Comptroller's Office are breaking the law that limits sick and vacation payouts to employees, one local town surveyed was found to be doing it right.

-That was Upper Township, which is one of only three municipalities found not to have made any illegal payouts or contracts in recent years, acting Comptroller Kevin Walsh said in a webinar Thursday to release the report.
+That was Upper Township, which is one of only three municipalities found not to have made any illegal payouts or promised such payouts in contracts in recent years, acting Comptroller Kevin Walsh said in a webinar Thursday to release the report.
 It was the only Cape May County town included in the survey.

 Other local towns included in the study, like Egg Harbor Township and Little Egg Harbor Township, were found in violation of some aspects of the law.